samphippen/badger-vagrant/readme.md

 4. Run `vagrant up --provision`
 5. Wait about 20 minutes
 6. Run `vagrant ssh` to log into the box.
 You have passwordless sudo from the vagrant user to root.
-In case you need to know the password it's 'vagrant'
+In case you need to know the password it's 'vagrant'.
+7. Point your browser at https://localhost:5443 to see the website the VM is hosting.

 ##Some details